-The trend of increase in the vacant space in the Houston office market continued in the first half of 2022, albeit to a lesser degree than in 2021, primarily due to a negative trend in the global debt and capital markets and the war in Ukraine which led to a slowdown on the part of potential tenants in engaging in new lease agreements.
-Note further that the increase in oil prices which began in 2021 and continued in the Report Period too, is still not expressed in increased demand for office space in Houston.
+The trend of increase in the vacant space in the Houston office market continued in the first three quarters of 2022, albeit to a lesser degree than in 2021, primarily due to a negative trend in the global debt and capital markets and the war in Ukraine which led to a slowdown on the part of potential tenants in engaging in new lease agreements.
+Note further that the increase in oil prices that occurred in 2021 and continued in H1/2022 as well was not reflected in increased demand for office space in Houston.